Captain’s Log, Entry 8132.3—Can you produce business case results showing anything you want to show?

 Figures Don’t Lie But You Can Solve to a Result

 To be fair, not all who use business case analysis to support proposals intend to deceive.
 For many, however, personal biases and motives do shape case results.
-In business analysis and in scientific research, this is known as solving to a result.
+In the business analysis and in scientific research, this is known as solving to a result.
 Keep “working” the numbers until they show you what you want to see!
 And, with the results you want in hand, everyone knows that figures don’t lie!

-Where there is incentive to “clear” a hurdle rate, like this, you have to ask: solve to a result, you have to ask
+Where there is an incentive to “clear” a hurdle rate, like this, you have to ask: solve to a result, you have to ask

 Is it possible that personal bias operates when project managers choose costs and benefits for the analysis?
 Is it possible that some of these IRRs over 25% represent “solving to a result?”

-Case results that matter to decision makers may include financial metrics: Net cash flow, NPV, IRR, ROI, TCO, Cost savings, or contribution to profits.
-Important case results may also include impacts on non financial KPIs for such things as customer satisfaction, lower risk, branding, service delivery quality, or something else.
+Case results that matter to decision-makers may include financial metrics: Net cash flow, NPV, IRR, ROI, TCO, Cost savings, or contribution to profits.
+Important case results may also include impacts on non-financial KPIs for such things as customer satisfaction, lower risk, branding, service delivery quality, or something else.
 Either way, everyone knows that case results depend on which costs and which benefits the author includes and how they are measured.

 Figures Don’t Lie… But Case Design Includes Very Subjective Choices